 Step 4 – Apply Sealant

-Use a soft paintbrush to apply sealant over the tiles.
+Use a soft paintbrush to apply a sealant over the tiles.
 Allow the first coat to dry for the stated duration before you apply a second coat.
 This gives your newly installed tiles higher protection from damage.

 Step 5 – Apply Grout